 As you can see, all of the profiles look very, very similar.

-With the exception of a different logo and the number of customer reviews, the look and feel of the profile is very basic.
+With the exception of a different logo and the number of customer reviews, the look and feel of the profile are very basic.

 Therefore, one way to stand out is to put certain words in ALL CAPS.
 While it might look like you’re shouting, more people will have their eyes gravitate to those words and thus, keep you front and center, regardless of the listing position.